- Anything involving Fred Fredburger.

 - The Gainax Ending of "Billy Gets an A": Grim and Mandy go back in time to prevent Grim from changing Billy's test score to an A, which resulted in Billy becoming a genius and many other characters except Grim and Mandy becoming the opposites of their normal selves.
 Their first attempt fails when present Grim distracts past Grim and Billy takes the latter's scythe and changes his grade himself.
 The two Grims go back further to convince Billy to study and he does, but still fails.
 With three Grims in tow, they fail going back to stop Billy from being born, then they fail going back to stop Billy's Japanese ancestor from being married, then further and further until eventually there's a whole bunch of Grims at the dawn of time who run away simply because a dinosaur with Harold's coif burps.
 Present Grim asks how all of it will end... then it cuts to a "The End!" card.

 - Billy's breakdancing (with a full bladder) in "Terror of the Black Knight".

 - In "Hoss Delgado: Spectral Exterminator," the singing dinosaurs and Hoss's reaction to them:

 "He's raising an unholy army of singing dinosaurs."

-- In one of General Skarr's episodes, Grim and Mandy are in their living room discussing how Skarr always gives them a creepy look, and then Grim says he's doing it right now.
-We then see that Skarr's face pressed right up against their window with a deranged grin on his face.
+- In "Company Halt", Grim and Mandy are in their living room discussing how General Skarr always gives them a creepy look, and then Grim says he's doing it right now.
+We then see that Skarr's face is pressed right up against their window with a deranged grin on his face.
 It's the comic timing that really makes this scene work.

 - In the same episode, Billy and Grim are playing football in the yard, and Billy is frantically shouting "Grim!
 Over here!
 I'm open!
 GRIIIIIIM!"—Grim's standing about two feet away from him.